markupdeclaration/markupdeclaration.org/src/resources/events.md

   interest in the Digital Humanities, including academics at all career stages, students, project managers, and people who work in IT, libraries, and cultural heritage.

+* [ACH 2019](http://ach2019.ach.org/): 23-26 July, Pittsburg, PA, US.
+  ACH is the United States-based constituent organization in the Alliance for Digital Humanities Organizations (ADHO).
+The ACH2019 conference, in partnership with Keystone DH, provides a forum for conversations on an expansive definition of digital humanities in a broad array of subject areas, methods, and communities of practice.

 * [ACL 2019](http://www.acl2019.org/EN/): 28 July–2 August, Florence,
   IT.
 ACL is the premier conference of the field of computational